skipoleschris/cucumber-sbt-plugin/README.markdown

 * htmlCucumberOptions - Allows overriding the custom options for the 'cucumber-html' goal (default: --format html --out target/cucumber.html)
 * pdfCucumberOptions - Allows overriding the custom options for the 'cucumber-pdf' goal (default: --format pdf --out target/cucumber.pdf)

+## Before/After Hooks ##
+The plugin supports a number of before and after hooks.
+These are provided to allow services to be started before cucumber test runs and to shut them down once the test run is complete.
+The following hooks are provided:

+* beforeCucumberSuite and afterCucumberSuite - The default methods that are run.
+Override these to run custom hooks before/after both the cucumber and cuke tasks
+* beforeCucumber and afterCucumber - Override these custom hooks that run before/after only the cucumber tasks (won't be run for cuke tasks)
+* beforeCuke and afterCuke - Override these custom hooke that run before/after only the cuke tasks (won't be run for cucumber tasks).
+These have access to the tag and name parameters passed to the task.

 ## Roadmap ##

 ## Release History ##

+### 0.5.0 ###
+* Added lifecycle methods that are run before and after cucumber feature executions

 ### 0.4.1 ###
 * Renamed all the parameterised cucumberp tasks to be cuke instead as this is more in keeping with the Cucumber project naming style